 This year we will celebrate National Engineers Week from Feb.
 21-27 and UB Engineers Week from March 22-26.
 Each week will feature a variety events for UB SEAS students.

-Engineers Week brings engineering at UB into the spotlight for a week in February with a series of student-run engineering and science-themed competitions.
+Engineers Week brings engineering at UB into the spotlight for a week in March with a series of student-run engineering and science-themed competitions.

-Each club hosts at least one activity, with some hosting two.
+Most clubs host at least one activity, with some hosting two.
 Clubs earn points by hosting competitions, taking part in other club’s events and for placing either first, second or third in contests.
 The three groups with the highest total of points at the end of the week are awarded funds for their club budgets.

 The SEAS Pledge to Professionalism Ceremony includes the Order of the Engineer and the Pledge of the Computing Professional.
 The Order of the Engineer is a fellowship of engineers that emphasizes pride and responsibility in the engineering profession.
 Senior engineering students take an “Obligation of the Engineer” oath together, and receive a ceremonial ring.
 The Pledge of the Computing Professional is intended to promote and recognize the ethical and moral behavior of graduates of computing-related degree programs as they transition to careers of service to society.

-Event Start Date: February 17, 2019
+Event Start Date: February 11, 2021